Peyton7890/mathqs/README.md

 ## Author: Peyton Martin

-This project consists of two Python modules that generate various types of calculus problems and their solutions, including derivatives, integrals, and more complex topics.
-The problems are formatted into LaTeX documents and compiled into PDF files.
+MathQS is a FastAPI web application that allows users to generate custom math tests based on user-defined problem counts.
+The application compiles the problems and solutions into LaTeX documents, converts them to PDF format, and provides download links for the generated tests.

 ## Requirements